elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 ## License

-This project is licensed under CC0 1.0 Universal - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog